A system for data sharing and collaboration

 A Catalyst For Brain Injury Research

-The CNRM is a federal medical research program that has transformed collaborative interactions between the U.S. Department of Defense, the National Institutes of Health, and the Walter Reed National Military Medical Center.
-The Informatics Core provides services such as electronic data capture and reporting for clinical protocols, participation in national TBI research and data repository community, research computing infrastructure, integration of CNRM technology requirements, and maintenance of CNRM central data repository.
-In addition, the Informatics Core has played the important role of providing technical and clinical expertise in steering the development of multiple BRICS modules used by FITBIR.
+The MTBI2 is a federal medical research program that has transformed collaborative interactions between the U.S. Department of Defense, the National Institutes of Health, and the Walter Reed National Military Medical Center.
+The Informatics Division provides services such as electronic data capture and reporting for clinical protocols, participation in national TBI research and data repository community, research computing infrastructure, integration of MTBI2 technology requirements, and maintenance of MTBI2 central data repository.
+In addition, the Informatics Division has played the important role of providing technical and clinical expertise in steering the development of multiple BRICS modules used by FITBIR.

 Parkinson's Disease Biomarker Program